pcheron-root/42_push_swap/README.md

 ### step 4 - make order

 all elements have been returned to stack A, stack B is empty.
-Use rotate and reverse rotate for put the smallest element on top of the stack
+Use rotate and reverse rotate to put the smallest element on top of the stack

 ![Screenshot from 2023-06-04 14-22-17](https://github.com/pcheron-root/push_swap/assets/126467996/33ca7b89-4c37-4c21-be60-232a650fc9b1)